-As a young electrical engineer named Francis F. Crocker to "go up there where it's nice and cool".
-Crocker's dream began in 1935 while he was on a trip to Banning, California, with newspaper publisher Carl Barkow.
-Mopping his brow in the heat of the day, Crocker gazed on longingly at the still snow-capped peak of Mt.
-San Jacinto 10,834 feet high.
-At that moment, “Crocker’s Folly,'' as it was soon dubbed by one newspaper woman, was born – a tramway up the sheer cliffs of Chino Canyon.
+As a young electrical engineer, Francis Crocker’s dream began in 1935 while he was on a trip to Banning, California, with newspaper publisher Carl Barkow.
+Mopping his brow in the heat of the day, Crocker gazed on longingly at the still snow-capped peak of Mount San Jacinto, 10,834 feet high and longed to “go up there where it’s nice and cool” At that moment, “Crocker’s Folly,” as it was soon dubbed by one newspaper woman, was born – a tramway up the sheer cliffs of Chino Canyon.

 Even though the enthusiasm for the tramway idea was high locally, political roadblocks caused numerous disappointing setbacks.
-Twice, a tramway enabling bill passed the California State legislature, only to be vetoed by then Governor Culbert Olson.
+Twice a tramway enabling bill passed the California State Legislature, only to be vetoed by then Governor Culvert Olson.
 With the outbreak of World War II, the plans were shelved.

 However, Crocker’s vision of a tramway to scale those cliffs to the coolness of the San Jacinto Mountains never died.
 Years after the original plans were shelved, they were dusted off and the battle begun anew.

 In 1945, a new tram bill was passed and Governor Earl Warren signed the measure creating the Mount San Jacinto Winter Park Authority.
 Coffman, who had labored long and hard to see the vision realized, was named the Authority’s first chairman and Crocker was named the first secretary.